gil63/lineafier/README.md

 1. The variable _ is overridden on every for/while loop iteration start.
 2. Does not convert comments or type hints
 3. Match is implemented as an if-else chain
+4. Functions are replaced by lambda functions
+5. The builtin "sum" function is used, so it must not be overridden